qheilmann/CommandAPI-docs/docs/en/annotations/intro.md

 # Annotation-based commands

-The CommandAPI also includes a very small lightweight annotation-based command framework.
-This works very differently compared to previous commands shown in this documentation and **it is less feature-rich than registering commands using the other methods.**
+The CommandAPI also includes a tiny lightweight annotation-based command framework.
+This works very differently compared to previous commands shown in this documentation, and **it is less feature-rich than registering commands using the other methods.**

 In short, the CommandAPI's annotation-based system:

-- Has no runtime overhead compared to using the regular command registration system (unlike other annotation-based frameworks such as [ACF](https://github.com/aikar/commands)).
+- It Has no runtime overhead compared to using the regular command registration system (unlike other annotation-based frameworks such as [ACF](https://github.com/aikar/commands)).
 - Reduces code bloat (to an extent).
 - Improves readability since commands are declared declaratively instead of imperatively.
-- Is not as powerful as the regular command registration system.
+- It Is not as powerful as the regular command registration system.

 :::info